By David Johnston, GIS specialist at Educational Data Systems

 1. School Boundary Communication

 In the past, administrators and school planners would look at old maps or address books to determine school boundaries.
-In fact, many districts are still doing this, making it difficult for parents to easily access information when they have questions about what school attendance area they live in.
-The problem with this method is that maps or data can become inaccurate or outdated, and are not easily accessible when parents are working to get their child out the door to school.
+In fact, many districts are still doing this, making it difficult for parents to easily access information when they have questions about their school attendance area.
+The problem with this method is that maps or data can become inaccurate or outdated, and they are not easily accessible when parents are working to get their children out the door to school.

 By contrast, modern automated school locators update spatial data within the district’s boundaries to reflect new roads, routes, and neighborhoods.
 By simply typing in their home address, parents can access information about which school their child should attend and additional information regarding attendance boundaries.

 I recently met with a school’s administrative staff, and they said they keep LocateMySchool™ open on their screens all day.
 Why?
 Because the tool allows them to quickly answer parents’ questions regarding where their children should catch the bus, walking routes, and building locations.
 The administrative staff can even provide directions right to a child’s bus stop location while the parent is on their cell phone and looking at the same map.

 As an administrator, you know situations change and flexibility is key when making long-range plans.
 Districts are constantly identifying patterns and working to predict when they’ll need to open new schools, close old schools, prevent overcrowding, create new programs—the list goes on and on.